-While you'd expect the flow of the Mekong to attract guesthouses and hotels by the truckload, the road along here, Fa Ngum, has just a handful of places to stay.
+While you'd expect the flow of the Mekong to attract guesthouses and hotels by the truckload, the road along here, Fa Ngum, has fewer places to stay than you might expect.
 Plenty of other choices line the roads leading off it but few really take advantage of the views.

 Vientiane also boasts a great selection of Lao and Western restaurants and cafes, and an eclectic mix of sights and attractions which can be combined well for a comfortable two- to three-day stay.
-Whatever you do, don't miss a riverside sunset here.
+Whatever you do, before you move on, don't miss a riverside sunset in Vientiane.

 Luang Prabang escape